The Practice of Beginning & Becoming

 “Readiness is a myth.
 We learn by beginning.”

-I remember sitting on the comfy couch in my tenth shared Austin home — the reality of big-city life on a small budget — watching the cursor blink across an empty webpage template and wondering who I thought I was to start a business.
-I didn’t have a logo, a business plan, or any sense of where this would go — but I had a name, a domain, a community-funded Kickstarter, and this one person who kept saying, “You can do this.” and “I’m here to help.”
-So I hit publish.
+I remember sitting on a comfy couch in my tenth shared Austin home, watching the cursor blink across an empty webpage template.
+I didn’t have a logo or a business plan, but I had a domain name, a community-funded Kickstarter, and a friend who kept saying, “You can do this.
+I’m here to help.”

 Origins: The First Leap